wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

 ### 3.2.5 Recap

-In this section of the lab, you got an impression how to create and use configuration snippets:
+In this section of the lab, you got an impression of how to create and use configuration snippets:

 * used the **Liberty Tools configuration assistant** to create configuration snippets and to configure Liberty.
 * used the **Liberty featureUtility tool** to install missing features.